RR

 On a January afternoon, I found Lujain Jo seated outside her balcony, underneath a sprawling rubber tree.
 She was smoking a cigarette and looked as enchanting as always, in oversized black sunglasses and a Palestinian-patterned thobe cinched at the waist with a clunky, silver Bedouin belt.

 I’ve known her for over two years now, having met through our work at Megaphone News, where she is a videographer.
-Lujain is an Iraqi filmmaker, content producer, and activist based in Beirut.
+Lujain is an Iraqi filmmaker and content producer based in Beirut.
 Over the past ten years, she has produced TV series, short films, and online content with international and local media platforms and organizations.
 Since the beginning of the revolution, she has been on the streets every day filming protests, interviewing activists, and documenting violations by security forces.

 On the occasion of International Women’s Day, she produced “بنات الشارع” (“Street Girls”), a moving two-minute video of women protesting on the streets.
 She captioned the viral video with a sentiment that reflects so much of what women fight on a daily basis: